Privacy Notice

 Why we collect personal data

-We are committed to ensuring that the information we collect and use is appropriate for this purpose and does not constitute an invasion of your privacy.
+We are committed to ensuring that the information we collect and use is appropriate for these purposes and does not constitute an invasion of your privacy.

 Consent